artfulrobot/uk.artfulrobot.civicrm.gocardless/docs/tutorial/webhook.md

     A webhook endpoint URL won't do anything if you visit it; it is not a web page.

-In CiviCRM, visit **Administer » CiviContribute » GoCardless Webhooks**.
+In CiviCRM, visit **Administer » CiviContribute » GoCardless Settings**.
 This page will show you the URLs that you need.

 ## Set up the webhooks at GoCardless